rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

  - **Trip Pattern**

    As all trips in this analysis are valid and do not exceed the 24-hour rental limit, 99% of bikes were returned on the same day for both user groups.
 However, casual users are more likely to make round-trips, with 9% of trips ending at the same station where the bike was picked up.
 Member users, by contrast, are far less likely to return to the pick-up station, with only 2.3% of trips being round-trips.
-These trip patterns reinforce the earlier     finding that member users primarily take point-to-point trips, while casual users tend to make loop-based trips for sightseeing purposes
+These trip patterns reinforce the earlier finding that member users primarily take point-to-point trips, while casual users tend to make loop-based trips for sightseeing purposes.